Kasperle

+Kasperle, a puppet from the "Kaiserwursti" (Vienna Prater), ca. 1860.
+Wien Museum (Inv. no. 174737/5).

 Kasperle, Kasper, or Kasperl (different spellings in German variants and dialects (Note: Bavarian German: Káschberl, Swabian German: Kaschberle, Swiss German: Chaschperli, Austrian German: Káschperl, South Tyrolean: Kaschpole); kašpárek) is a traditional puppet character from Austria, German-speaking Switzerland and Germany.
 Its roots date to 17th century, and it was at times so popular that Kasperltheater was synonymous with puppet theater.
 Kasperltheater includes various sets of puppets.
 In some German settings the following characters occur: Kasper, Gretel, Seppel, Grandmother, princess, king, witch, robber, and crocodile.
 In Austria, Kasperl usually occurs alongside Pezi (the bear), Buffi (the dragon) or Mimi (the goose), and usually Großmutter and Großvater.
 The older, more traditional Kasperle shows are very similar to "Mister Punch".
 There are also "Kasperle versions" of the Grimm and other fairy tales and of "modern fairy tales".

 Background

 Kasper (known as Kasperl in Austria and Kasperle in southern Germany) is the hero of German puppet theater.
 The name Kasper probably comes from the ancient Persian meaning "keeper of the treasure."
 Tradition holds one of the three Magi who visited the Christ Child was named Caspar.
 This character also existed in the mystery plays of the medieval Church.

 Kasper, along with France's Guignol, and Britain's Punch and Judy, has his origins in the character of Pulcinella, a stock character of the Italian Commedia dell'Arte.
 Pulcinella was a violent character typically dressed in white clothing, a long white hat, and a black mask.
 The character is generally identified with Naples.

 The puppet character currently named Kasper first appeared in Munich in 1858 in a marionette play (The Enchanted Lily) by Graf Pocci.
 Like his cousin Punch, the early Kasper used a slapstick to beat the devil, witch, and crocodile.